Toggle menu

 • Managing the employment relationship: As the employer, you'll be responsible for managing tasks such as setting clear expectations, ensuring a safe working environment, and handling payroll.

-Considerations when choosing a Personal Assistant
+Considerations when choosing a personal assistant

 Finding the right PA is crucial for a successful working relationship.
 Here are some key factors to consider when making your choice: